b-hayes/CLI/readme.md

 ## Errors and Exceptions
 All errors are caught and suppressed with a generic error message unless debug mode is used (see debug mode) or UserResponse exceptions are thrown.

+Any UserResponse Exception with success code of 0 will simply print the success message, regardless of debug mode.

 CLI also detects and adjusts the default PHP error reporting config to prevent errors spitting output to the terminal twice in debug mode.